fastify/fastify-swagger/README.md

 <a name="register.options.mode.static"></a>
 ##### Static
  `static` mode must be configured explicitly.
-In this mode, `@fastify/swagger` serves an already existing Swagger or OpenAPI schema that is passed to it in `specification.path`:
+It serves an existing Swagger or OpenAPI schema passed to `specification.path`:

 ```js
 {